 More Useful Stuff

+Can you break your penis?
+Good question.
 The male body, in all its cracking, gaseous, stiff and lopsided glory, is a fascinating object.
 Ever since your voice box started to make funny noises, you and your mates have been debating, discussing and divulging the mysteries of manhood.
 Here are the questions that you ponder at braais, over beers and across office dividers.
 We’ve got the doctors’ answers and the doctors’ orders

 Can you really break your penis?